MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-subpageview-property.md

 You can use this property to sort the information in the table for display in this part.

 ## Example

 ```
 SubPageView = sorting("No.") where (City=filter('Miami'));
 ```

+For an example of a page part using the `SubPageView` property, see [Adding a FactBox to a Page](../developer/devenv-adding-a-factbox-to-page.md).

 ## See Also
 [Properties](devenv-properties.md)